Surfing: Beach break

 A beach break is an area of open coastline where the waves break over a sand-bottom.
 They are the most common, yet also the most volatile of surf breaks.
 Wave breaks happen successively at beach breaks, as in there are multiple peaks to surf at a single beach break location.
 Example locations are Tairua and Aramoana Beach (New Zealand) and the Gold Coast (Australia).

 River or estuary entrance bar

 A river or estuary entrance bar creates waves from the ebb-tidal delta, sediment outflow, and tidal currents.
 An ideal estuary entrance bar exists in Whangamata Bar, New Zealand.

 Reef break

 A reef break is conducive to surfing because large waves consistently break over the reef.
 The reef is usually made of coral, and because of this, many injuries occur while surfing reef breaks.
 However, the waves that are produced by reef breaks are some of the best in the world.
 Famous reef breaks are present in Padang Padang (Indonesia), Pipeline (Hawaii), Uluwatu (Bali), and Teahupo'o (Tahiti).
-When surfing a reef break, the depth of the water needs to be considered as surfboards have fins on the bottom of the board.